Tomasz Kulawik

-Tomasz Kulawik (born 4 May 1969) is a Polish former professional footballer and current coach.
+Tomasz Kulawik (born 4 May 1969) is a Polish professional football manager and former player.
 He was most recently the manager of MKS Kluczbork.

 Club career

 Kulawik was born in Olkusz.
 On the field, he played as a midfielder.
 In the Ekstraklasa, he played for Zaglebie Sosnowiec, Wisła Kraków, and Ruch Chorzow whom he played for 257 times and scored 37 goals.
 With Wisła Kraków he won the Ekstraklasa championship twice, in the 1998–99 and 2000–01 seasons.
-In addition, he contributed to the winning of the Polish Cup in 2001–02, Polish Supercup in 2001 and League Cup in 2000–01.
+In addition, he contributed to the winning of the Polish Cup in 2001–02, Polish Super Cup in 2001 and the Polish League Cup in 2000–01.

 International career

 Kulawik made two appearances for the Poland national team during 1998.

 Coaching career

 After finishing his playing career, he joined the coaching staff of Wisła Kraków.
 After the dismissal of Jerzy Engel in 2005, he became a new coach of Wisła Kraków.
 Then he was the coach of Wisła Kraków reserve team and youth team in the Młoda Ekstraklasa.